CompuTec/computec-docs/docs/processforce/user-guide/item-details/item-properties.md

 ### Batch Master Data

+To access Batch Master Data, navigate to:

 :::note Path
     Inventory → Item Management → Batches → Batch Master Data
 :::

-Predefined properties can be assigned to a specific batch of a product.
+Item properties can also be assigned to specific batches of a product, ensuring batch-level tracking of key attributes.

 ![Batch](./media/item-properties/batch-master-data-properties.webp)

+---